 Other complications include neurological problems, ophthalmic (eye) disease, hearing problems and altered balance.6-8

 This is not an exhaustive list of complications which can arise from shingles.
-Please speak to a healthcare professional for more information
+Please speak to a healthcare professional for more information.

 • Shingles is caused by the reactivation of the virus that remains in your body for life after you have had chickenpox.
 If you haven’t had chickenpox, then avoiding contact with active chickenpox and shingles cases, hand hygiene and cough hygiene may reduce your risk.